NicolasJamar/php-mvc-boileplate/README.md

 - **Views** are files that will mostly contain HTML.
 Any user facing end result will be made here.
 - **Controllers** are classes responsible to control the handling of a request: they will load the right models and provide them to the correct view.

-For now you should create 3 different directories:
+In this template, you have 3 different directories:
 - **Controller/**: has access to GET/POST vars, receives the Request
-- **Model/**: Most of your code should be here, for example the Product and Customer class.
+- **Model/**: The interactions with the database lives here.
+Your requests should be here, for example the Product and Customer class.
 - **View/**: Your HTML files.

 While splitting up the Controller & Model is quite intuitive, splitting up the View from the Controller might require a larger change in how you write code.
 Let us look at some example: